Director of Clinical Investigation, Department of Radiation Oncology

 Another major goal of my research is to find better ways to protect our patients from potential radiation therapy side effects.
 To do this, I work closely with the Medical Physics Department.
 Some of these new techniques are more convenient for our patients because fewer treatment sessions are required.
 We have several clinical trials in this area.

-I am chairman of an international research study through the Center for International Bone & Marrow Transplant Research.
-My research has been supported by the American Society for Radiation Oncology (ASTRO), the Lymphoma Foundation, and the National Institutes of Health.
-I have authored several chapters in major radiation oncology textbooks as well as several peer-reviewed research studies in journals such as the New England Journal of Medicine, Journal of the National Cancer Institute, Clinical Cancer Research, Radiation Research, and the International Journal of Radiation Oncology, Biology and Physics.
+My research has been supported by the American Society for Radiation Oncology, the Lymphoma Research Foundation, and the National Institutes of Health.
+I have authored chapters in major medical textbooks as well as peer-reviewed research studies in journals.
+These include the New England Journal of Medicine, the Journal of Clinical Oncology, the Journal of the National Cancer Institute, Clinical Cancer Research, Radiation Research, and the International Journal of Radiation Oncology, Biology, and Physics.

-- Clinical Expertise: Skin Cancer (melanoma, squamous cell carcinoma, basal cell carcinoma, Merkel cell carcinoma, primary cutaneous lymphoma, dermatofibrosarcoma protuberans, cutaneous angiosarcoma, Kaposi sarcoma); Keloid Scar; Eye Cancer (melanoma, squamous cell carcinoma, basal cell carcinoma, Merkel cell carcinoma)
+- Clinical Expertise: Skin Cancer (melanoma, squamous cell carcinoma, basal cell carcinoma, Merkel cell carcinoma, dermatofibrosarcoma protuberans, cutaneous angiosarcoma, Kaposi sarcoma); Keloid Scar; Eye Cancer (melanoma, squamous cell carcinoma, basal cell carcinoma, Merkel cell carcinoma)

 - Languages Spoken: English

 - Education: MD, University of Florida